Image of Hiker's feet in front of Johnson Lake Overlook on the Superior Hiking Trail

 Everyone has a different way to pack a backpacking way that works for them, and the only “right” way to pack a backpacking bag is the way that works for you!!
 That said, there are some things to keep in mind when packing your backpacking bag:

 1. You want things you might need while hiking on top!
-This means rain gear, snacks, lunch, a layer for if you get cold, first aid, emergency signalling, water, and sunscreen, should all be pretty accessible without having to unpack your entire bag.
+This means rain gear, snacks, lunch, a layer for if you get cold, first aid, emergency signaling, water, and sunscreen, should all be pretty accessible without having to unpack your entire bag.

 2. You want most of the weight to sit on your hips, not tug at your shoulders.
 I like to mess with my pack until it stands almost completely around my hips and my shoulder straps are basically just there to prevent it from sliding out.